11x-dev/hint-feature-part-1/README.md

 *******************
-***Hint Two***
+**Hint Two**
 *******************

-Here is the relevant file and functions within it:
+Here is the relevant file:

 ```
 online-go.com/src/views/Puzzle/Puzzle.tsx
 ```

-Key functions you'll want to mimic:
+Here are the key functions you'll want to replicate:

 1. showHints
 2. removeHints